PASSlONE/PASSlONE/README.md

 my internet is abysmal so i may disconnect.<br/>
 I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9. **DOUBLES IWC.**<br/>
 **I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.**

-## before you int ! ❤︎
-I have a lot of mental illnesses, including *audhd, and schizophrenia.*<br/>
-I get angry easily, please bear with me.<br/>
-I may misspell stuff on purpose.
-I do have Grammarly though...<br/>
-I may get clingy. i cant control it, sorry<br/>
-Everything that i say is platonic, unless I say otherwise.<br/>
-I often ask for reassurance that you are not mad at me.<br/>

 ## interests ! !